YellowPhil/msmailprobe2/README.md

 ## Motivation

-Original `msmailprobe` had some arguable featuers (not to mention it was a single-file app) which this script aims to fix:
+Original `msmailprobe` had some arguable features (not to mention it was a single-file app) which this script aims to fix:

 1) RATE LIMITS.
 You can now change maximum requests the script sends per minute or per second (`--rpm`, `--rps` respectfully).